-Robin JRCR01 and Raspberry JRCR03 are good for the edging and hanging loop on Christmas stockings, and a more practical choice than velvet if your Christmas stockings will be enjoying annual festivities in a warm climate.
+Robin and Raspberry are good for the edging, backing and hanging loop on Christmas stockings, and a more practical choice than velvet if your Christmas stockings will be enjoying annual festivities in a warm climate.

 Otto’s Seaside Sampler, below, has Robin red mitred border with Primrose piping and blue backing.
 If the blue we used isn’t in stock, another from the collection would look just as good.

 Side view of Otto’s Seaside Sampler.
 Very smart!

 Now for the blues, Bluebell CBL03 looks slightly more grey than it does here, so is a greyish blue.
 Duck Egg CBL04 looks wonderful on our Chick Chick Chicken teacosy, and is used on lots of cushions too.

 Here’s our little Pigs and Piglets tapestry, made up into a nice size of cushion with Duck Egg border (3″) and contrast piping in Raspberry.

-Mary’s Farmyard tapestry stitched for baby Phoenix looks great with a 3″ mitred border in Navy JRCB06, with Primrose JRCY01 yellow piping.
+Mary’s Farmyard tapestry stitched for baby Phoenix looks great with a 3″ mitred border in Navy, with Primrose yellow piping.

 And from the side, very smart!

-Black JRCB05 isn’t exactly a ‘hard’ black as you can see here on this Flying Felines tapestry, with a black border and yellow piping.
-Yellow piping seems to be quite a thing!
+Our black cotton is more of a chalky black as you can see here on this Flying Felines tapestry, with a black border and yellow piping.
+Yellow piping seems to be quite a thing with Jolly Redders!

 Now we’re moving on to another range of cotton fabric.
 These are a slightly lighter weight than the ones we’ve just shown but again have a lovely texture.

 Grape was an excellent choice as border and backing for Chris’s Nursery A-Z tapestry: